 Finally, you use the environment to your advantage in fighting and you’re able to put down your opponents in the most efficient manner with absolute control of yourself and over your opponents.
 All of these things including your timing, coordination, reaction, speed, defenses, attacks, fighting tactics, control, breathing, and fighting spirit will be factored into your fighting abilities, which will make you a force to be reckoned with.

-- Using Techniques in the Correct Context – excessive force is only done by novices that’s why in Krav Maga you train to be efficient in your attacks and defenses.
+Excessive force is only done by novices that’s why in Krav Maga you train to be efficient in your attacks and defenses.
 A master understands exactly when to react to an attack.
 What kind of response he will put forth, what precise measure of force, speed and timing he needs to put into his counter-attack.
 Which limb or limbs (arms or legs or a combination of both) he’ll use to attack the opponent and from what angle he’ll attack.
 How close he’ll need to be to deliver the attack, and estimate whether he’ll only need to use the attack once or twice or several times in order to put his opponent down.

 It wouldn’t make sense to attack with a flying kick against an opponent armed with a knife.
 What you’ll need to do is to use a piece of cloth or towel like a rope to capture and restrain his hand that’s wielding the knife, remove it from his hand, and then do a counter-attack to put him down.
 Or you can also use a 2 x 4-inch wood or baseball bat to fight against a knife-wielding opponent.